Packing for a trip to Cuba can be a bit of a challenge.

 This part of my Cuba packing list is specific to women, so men, feel free to skip this part.

 One thing I have to say here when it comes to deciding what to wear in Cuba: catcalling in Cuba is incredibly common and rather annoying.

 Wear clothes you feel comfortable in, but be aware that if you look nice (and in my experience, even if you don’t) men will most likely make sure you know it.
 Over and over again.

 While I did feel safe in Cuba, I did also often feel annoyed by the male attention.

 Still, I didn’t let this impact how I dressed, but I do recommend you wear clothes you feel comfortable in and to be prepared for catcalling and comments to occur pretty much daily.

-- Bathing suit: Unless you’re planning strictly a city trip to Havana, you are likely going to want to take a dip in that beautiful Caribbean!
+Bathing suit: Cuba’s beaches are legendary, from Varadero to Holguin.
+Unless you’re planning strictly a city trip to Havana, you are likely going to want to take a dip in that beautiful Caribbean!
 Bring your favorite bathing suit (I recommend bringing two, so that they have time to dry overnight).